Tres Arroyos

 Tres Arroyos is a city in Buenos Aires Province, Argentina.
 It is the administrative seat of Tres Arroyos Partido.

 The city has a sizable population of Danish and Dutch descent.

 Tres Arroyos is served by Tres Arroyos Airport.

 Climate

 Tres Arroyos has an oceanic climate (Köppen climate classification Cfb) bordering on humid subtropical.
-Summers are warm while winters are mild with snowfall happening sometimes, but accumulation is rare.
-Rain is rather evenly distributed (836mm per year), with winter being a bit drier.
-Sunshine is moderate, with summer being sunnier, and averages to about 200 hours a month and 2374 hours a year.
+Summers are warm while winters are mild with snowfall happening occasionally.
+Rainfall is fairly distributed (836mm per year), with winter being a slightly drier.
+Sunshine is moderate, with summer being sunnier, and averages to 2374 hours a year.